ecr007/English-World/Phrases-Vocabulary/H.md

 Happen: (verb) take place.
 Past Tense: Happened | Past participle: Happened | e.g: Two hours had passed and still nothing had happened.

 Hypothetical Situation: is when someone pretends to believe something that they do not, or does something that contradict what they say.

+Hardworking: (adj) Tending to work with energy and commitment; diligent.
+E.g: An efficient, hard-working, and trusted administrator.